-Below are some common questions asked by parents enrolling their children as a five year old.
+Below are some common questions asked by parents enrolling their children as a four year old.
 You can also find useful information on our Year 1 class pages.

 How do I enrol?
 Contact the school office to discuss your child's requirements.
 A pack can be collected or sent out that has the enrolment form and complete details for starting at Paremata School.

 What are your school hours?
 We begin school at 8:50am and finish at 3pm.
 The children have morning tea between 10:30am and 10:50am.
 Lunchtime is from 12:30-1:25pm.
 The Year 1 and 2 classes have a 'brain break' at about 2pm each day.

 What does the school day look like?
 In Year 1 and 2 the first block includes Maths and Physical Education.
 After morning tea we teach Writing and Reading.
 Handwriting, Letterland (our phonics/spelling programme) and Inquiry (Science, Social Studies, Health and Technology) are taught after lunch.
 On Fridays we have Discovery Time, The Arts, Te Reo, and Assembly, Syndicate Sport and some Literacy and Maths time.
 This is a general timetable; individual classes operate slightly differently.

 Who looks after the children during break times?
 Paremata School is fully fenced and we always have two teachers out in the playground to look after the students.
 They wear bright orange vests and carry a bag with plasters and other essentials.
 The children are encouraged to find one of these teachers if they need help during morning tea or lunch time.
 In addition to the two duty teachers there are teacher aides in the playground and two senior students who are on duty as trained 'peer mediators'.
 These older children are great at helping the younger ones sort out minor issues such as who should go first on the flying fox.